facebook/docusaurus/.github/ISSUE_TEMPLATE/feature.md

 ## 🚀 Feature

-(A clear and concise description of what the feature is)
+(A clear and concise description of what the feature is.)

 ## Have you read the [Contributing Guidelines on issues](https://github.com/facebook/Docusaurus/blob/master/CONTRIBUTING.md#reporting-new-issues)?